tomnack93/react-div-wrapper-hoc/README.md

 ## usage
-`react-div-wrapper-hoc` generates wrapped component with props named `divClassName` . when this props was passed, origin DOM will be wrapped with extra <div> tag with give className. this might help you in case you reuse component with additional styling behaviour.
+`react-div-wrapper-hoc` generates wrapped component with props named `divClassName` . when this props was passed to, original DOM will be wrapped with extra <div> tag with given className. this might help you in case you need to reuse component with additional styling behaviour.

 ```tsx
 import * as React from 'react';